argilla-io/argilla/argilla/src/argilla/datasets/_export/card/argilla_template.md

 ds = load_dataset("{{ repo_id }}")
 ```

-### Supported Tasks and Leaderboards

-This dataset can contain [multiple fields, questions and responses](https://docs.argilla.io/en/latest/conceptual_guides/data_model.html#feedback-dataset) so it can be used for different NLP tasks, depending on the configuration.
-The dataset structure is described in the [Dataset Structure section](#dataset-structure).

-There are no leaderboards associated with this dataset.

-### Languages

-{{ languages_section | default("[More Information Needed]", true)}}
+This will only load the records of the dataset, but not the Argilla settings.

 ## Dataset Structure

-### Data in Argilla
+This dataset repo contains:

+* Dataset records in a format compatible with HuggingFace `datasets`.
+These records will be loaded automatically when using `rg.Dataset.from_hub` and can be loaded independently using the `datasets` library via `load_dataset`.
+* The [annotation guidelines](#annotation-guidelines) that have been used for building and curating the dataset, if they've been defined in Argilla.
+* A dataset configuration folder conforming to the Argilla dataset format in `.argilla`.

 The dataset is created in Argilla with: **fields**, **questions**, **suggestions**, **metadata**, **vectors**, and **guidelines**.

-The **fields** are the dataset records themselves, for the moment just text fields are supported.
-These are the ones that will be used to provide responses to the questions.
+### Fields

+The **fields** are the features or text of a dataset's records.
+For example, the 'text' column of a text classification dataset of the 'prompt' column of an instruction following dataset.

 | Field Name | Title | Type | Required | Markdown |
 | ---------- | ----- | ---- | -------- | -------- |
 {% for field in argilla_fields %}| {{ field.name }} | {{ field.title }} | {{ field.type }} | {{ field.required }} | {{ field.use_markdown }} |
 {% endfor %}

+### Questions

 The **questions** are the questions that will be asked to the annotators.
 They can be of different types, such as rating, text, label_selection, multi_label_selection, or ranking.